feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

   | /?a=/&b=**/b1**       | ⬅️          |
   | /?a=/a1&b=/b1         |             |

-**Note:** The alternating background colors of the table rows don't have any meaning.
+> The alternating background colors of the table rows don't have any meaning.

 ### Push, Push, and Pop